 STEP 7 Replace Your LCD Polarizers or DLP Color Wheel

 LCD and DLP (digital light processing) projectors use polarizers and color wheels to produce colors.
 However, sometimes the accumulation of dirt and dust will cause the small circular disc to stop spinning.
 In this case, you will need to replace the color wheel.

 If you suspect there’s nothing wrong with the color wheel and it may be the screen, read our guide on how to set up a projector screen to ensure it’s correctly installed.

 Use extreme caution when you clean your projector screen.
 Only use soft cotton cloths and only wipe in straight lines.
 Any scratches might damage any anti-glare or ambient light-repelling film.

 How does a color wheel work in a projector?

-A color wheel is an essential part of color reproduction and image sharpness in a DLP projector.
-The wheel has the primary colors, and colors are reproduced as light passes through the color wheel.
+A color wheel is essential to color reproduction and image sharpness in a DLP projector.
+The wheel has primary colors, and colors are reproduced as light passes through the color wheel.